Gavin Evans has written a pseudo-scientific book, Black Brain, White Brain: Is Intelligence Skin Deep?

 Why does Evans think that intelligence permanently stopped evolving over 100,000 years ago?
 He says, “Humans were innovating in symbolic ways 50,000 years before they migrated to Europe, which suggests that while cultural and scientific innovation knows few bounds, base human intelligence has not evolved for a very long time.”

-So because Africans drew some crude illustrations on caves over 100,000 years ago, human intelligence hasn’t improved in any group anywhere on Earth.
+So, because Africans drew some crude illustrations of caves over 100,000 years ago, human intelligence hasn’t improved in any group anywhere on Earth.

 Really?

-Meanwhile, skin color, eye color, eye shape, sickle cell anemia, the Duffy antigen, high altitude advantages, and countless of other changes happened in different groups in the last 20,000 years (even 10,000 years), but intelligence was magically sealed in a “do not touch this” DNA box for over 100,000 years.
+Meanwhile, skin color, eye color, eye shape, sickle cell anemia, the Duffy antigen, high altitude advantages, and countless other changes happened in different groups in the last 20,000 years (even 10,000 years).
+Meanwhile, intelligence was magically sealed in a “do not touch this” DNA box for over 100,000 years.

-Evans spends lots of time discussing the Flynn Effect (evidence that IQ rates have been steadily and rapidly increasing in the last 100 years).
-Now don't you think if IQs have been rising that fast that maybe they might also evolve in 10,000 years?
+Evans spends a lot of time discussing the Flynn Effect (evidence that IQ rates have steadily and rapidly increased in the last 100 years).
+Now, don't you think if IQs have been rising that fast, they may also evolve in 10,000 years?

 Evans needs to study epigenetics.